|Closing date||1 September|

 The orchestra will annually award a $5,000 scholarship to a music performance student studying an orchestral instrument such as violin, viola, cello, double bass, flute, oboe, clarinet, bassoon, French horn, trumpet, tuba or trombone.
 The DSO reserves the right not to award the scholarship in any one year, and the right to give preference to a student of an instrument that best suits the needs of the DSO at that time.

-- Be intending to enrol at the University of Otago for the first time in the year for which the scholarship will be awarded, studying performance on an orchestral instrument in the University of Otago Music department.
+- Be intending to enrol at the University of Otago for the first time in the year for which the scholarship will be awarded, studying performance on an orchestral instrument in the University of Otago School of Performing Arts.

 - Reside in another centre – i.e. outside Dunedin metropolitan centre – or country.

-- Pass the Department of Music entrance audition, live or by DVD, as well as the DSO's audition which will be held simultaneously.
+- Pass the School of Performing Arts entrance audition, live or by DVD

 Further information on the associated deadlines regarding this scholarship can be found on the following websites: